Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The application was deployed using [Heroku](https://www.heroku.com/).
 Heroku is a cloud platform with a service supporting several programming languages including Python.
 GitHub can host static websites but this particular project requires back-end technology such as a server and a database.
 I connected the GitHub repository with Heroku.

-Before deploying the website to Heroku, please follow the necessary steps outlined below:
+Before deploying the application to Heroku, please follow the necessary steps outlined below:

 1. Create a `requirements.txt` file containing the name of packages being used in Python.
 The file is updated whenever new packages or modules are installed during the project.

 2. Create a `Procfile` containing the name of the application file.
-Procfile may have a blank line when it is created so remove it as it may cause problems
+Procfile may have a blank line when it is created so remove it as it may cause problems.
+The Procfile tells Heroku what to run.

 3. Push the two files above to GitHub to save.

-pip install -r requirements.txt

-Once those steps are done, the website can be deployed and below are the steps of the deployment in Heroku.
+Once those steps have been completed, the application can be deployed.
+Please follow the necessary steps in Heroku outlined below:

 1. Create an account in Heroku.